 One of the primary functions that enables the above mentioned benefits is neurogenesis.
 Neurogenesis is a term we use a lot, and a term that you should familiarize yourself with as you use these medicines.
 Psilocybin and nootropics have an action called neurogenesis which means: boosting brain plasticity by stimulating brain cell production.
 This basically means a stimulation and repair of neurons, as well as the creation of neurons - leading to more neurotransmitters and signaling that affects learning, memory and mood.
 Pretty much, this action super-charges your brain.
 There is a special synergy that comes with using plants with this action together; we find a much greater effect from the combination.

 There are many mechanisms of action that contribute to neurogenesis, and each herbal medicine will differ and have an affinity to an organ system.
-Learn more below about the herbs in our nootropic formula, which you can purchase through the apothecary.
-It is also one of the formulas included in the Nootropic Transformation Program.

 Like any natural medicine, these are not a quick fix and to truly experience the benefits of nootropics it is best to use them over a longer period of time.
 This will vary slightly on the herbal blend you are using; but generally you can use these plants for up to 9 months.
 We also love cycling through different nootropic herbs to work on different areas of the body as needed.
 For example, Centella really helps brain circulation and vascular inflammation.While Bacopa’s main action is increasing dopamine levels in the body.
 This method asks you to be in direct dialogue with your body and its current needs.
 We are creatures in constant flux, and our medicine & practices should reflect that too.